 Estate litigation can involve legal work on behalf of a beneficiary or creditor – or to defend an estate or personal representative.

 Some law firms specialize in only representing certain parties, like personal representatives or beneficiaries.
 Most, however, can act for any party in estate litigation.

 As with all legal disputes, a law firm must represent only one party in a dispute to avoid a conflict of interest.

 An initial consultation will usually identify your legal rights, obligations and options regarding litigation, as well as answer any questions you may have.
 This is advisable before escalating any conflict as estate disputes can become protracted and bitter.

 Estate litigation is always a big step to take if you feel that you have been treated unfairly.

-Whether you are a beneficiary, creditor or personal representative, speak to an estate planning lawyer at Vest Estate Planning in Calgary during a free case evaluation before deciding what to do next.
+Whether you are a beneficiary, creditor or personal representative, speak to an estate planning lawyer at Vest Estate Planning in Calgary during a one-on-one case evaluation before deciding what to do next.

 In This Section